Skip to main content

 OptionRequiredDescription

-configRequiredAn object containing any App Quality configuration options.
+configRequiredAn object containing any App Quality configuration options, except a nested profiles array.
 These values override the root configuration.

 Examplesโ€‹